 UPDATE—FRAZIER PARK, CA (Tuesday, Nov.
 13, 2018 at 8:45 a.m.)—The Camp fire in Northern California has now claimed 42 lives and more than 200 are missing.
 More than 7,600 homes have been destroyed.
 Reports of two more deaths in the Woolsey fire in Southern California could bring that total to four.
 More than 400 homes have been destroyed in the Woolsey fire.
 Over 250,000 were evacuated.

 UPDATE—FRAZIER PARK, CA (Monday, Nov.
 12, 2018 at 7:50 a.m.)—Southern California Edison has reported to the California Public Utilities Commission that the “Big Rock 16 kV circuit” from its Chatsworth substation malfunctioned at 2:22 p.m. on November 8.
 The Woolsey fire was reported to 911 at about 2:24 p.m., two minutes after the utility’s reported malfunction.
 Edison reported that the incident occurred “Near E Street and Alfa Road” in Ventura County, which is just south of Simi Valley.
-The Woolsey fire burned to the beach in Malibu within 48 hours, destroying 100 homes in its path.
-In Northern California, Pacific Gas & Electric reported an outage in its electric utility system near the start of the Camp fire just minutes before that fire’s ignition.
+The Woolsey fire burned to the beach in Malibu within 48 hours, destroying 100 homes in its path [now 1,000 structures].
+In Northern California, Pacific Gas & Electric reported an outage in its electric utility system near the origin of the Camp fire just minutes before that fire was reported.
 The causes of both fires are officially unknown at this time.
 As of this morning, the death toll in the Woolsey fire is two.
 The death toll in the Camp fire, in Paradise, CA, this morning rose to 29 with 100 people still missing.

 UPDATE—FRAZIER PARK, CA (Sunday, Nov.
 11, 2018 at 7 a.m.)— Once again, above-ground utility lines are implicated in still another horrifying eruption of wildfire in California.
 The death toll has risen to 23 in Paradise, CA, with 100 people still reported missing.
 The retirement town has a population of about 26,800.
 Rescue workers and coroners’ searchers are combing through the ashes while the fire still burns.